I am thrilled to introduce Editframe to the world.

 The issue is that developers today lack modern tools for video creation.
 Video creation has ultimately been unchanged for most end users of video products for years.
 Many video products that should exist don't, or are simply too difficult to build.
 As a result, most developers give up or get bored.
 Developers are relying on legacy technology and complexity around bulky infrastructure.
 There is no “lean” or “scrappy” way of building video experiences at scale without existing domain knowledge.
 What's worse, is that good developers are spending time doing duplicative work by building custom video infrastructure that should be provided in just a few lines of code.

 Video should be enabling, not as encumbering as it is now.
 Ideas should not get stuck because someone had to spend months tinkering with FFmpeg, or stumbling through trial and error onto the correct parameters to get something to work.
 Scaling big new ideas to the masses is a challenge in and of itself.
-In order to increase the number of ideas that are born and survive beyond a developer’s local machine, we need to create constraints and make things simple.
+In order to increase the number of ideas that are born and survive beyond a developer’s local machine, I need to create constraints and make things simple.
 Simplicity is key.
 No one would play a guitar if Fender sent you a box of wood and string with missing instructions, leaving you to just “figure it out.”

 The world today has settled on complex tools that are point and click (think Adobe) and slightly less complex (think Canva).
 In 2022 and beyond, there should be thousands of expressions of video creation on the web.
 Just like there are thousands of ways to enact commerce, and millions of different websites.

-That is why we are building Editframe.
+That is why I am building Editframe.
 Just like Stripe enabled payments on the web, Twilio enabled telephony and SMS, Editframe is enabling video creation for the web.
 Constraints lead to creativity.
 If we can enable developers to build software faster and easier while having more fun, then we will enter a world of limitless ideas using video.
 Developers will own the future of video and will build the experiences and solutions for every use case imaginable today and tomorrow.